collective/collective.wfautodoc/README.rst

 Just depend in your buildout on the egg ``collective.wfautodoc``.
 ZCML is loaded automagically with z3c.autoinclude.

-Install it as an addon in Plone control-panel or portal_setup.

 This package is written for Plone 4.1 or later.